lauren/pick-a-color/README.md

 **No conflicts:** Anonymous JavasScript function and namespaced CSS won't mess up your code.

-**Simple initialization:** As little as three lines of HTML and one line of JavaScript.
+**Simple initialization:** As little as one line of HTML and one line of JavaScript.

 **Done:** You didn't have to write your own color picker.
 'Nuff said.